 When you make big changes to your iPhone or iPad, like installing a beta or a major operating system, it can potentially make your device unusable, even if temporarily.
-Backing up your iPhone or iPad before installing or updating to a major new operating system isn't enough.
-You actually want to make an archived backup.
+Just backing up your iPhone or iPad before installing or updating to a major new operating system isn't enough.
+You actually want to make an archived backup of iPhone or iPad.
 This ensures you have a version of the operating system, and all of your settings and data, carefully protected and locked down.
 If you change your mind or need to downgrade back to a public release or previous operating system at a later time, this archived backup will be what you reinstall.

 How to backup your iPhone or iPad on your Mac